 While many Markdown editors don't offer specific support for a certain type of workflow, or offer features for scientific workflows only, Zettlr offers features that help the writing process of journalists or researchers in the arts and humanities.
 It's a lot more text-focused than most editors.

-while it supports many syntax (chart, easy image insert, etc.) found in other editors, the great citation support made it possible to write real articles.
-Citation from Zotero and Mendeley can be inserted easily which is a huge plus
+While it supports a diverse range of syntax (chart, easy image insert, etc.) found in other editors, the great citation support made it possible to write real articles.
+Citation from Zotero and Mendeley can be inserted easily which is a huge plus.

 Pro Renders math in-place through KaTex